minorua/Qgis2threejs/docs/source/ExportSettings.rst

 * Resolution

-   Increases (or decreases) the size of image applied to each DEM block.
+   Increases the size of image applied to each DEM block.
 This option is enabled when either ``Map canvas image`` or ``Layer image`` is selected.
-You can select a ratio to map canvas size from 50, 100, 200 and 400 (%).
+You can select a ratio to map canvas size from 100, 200 and 400 (%).
 Image size in pixels follows the percent.

 * Transparency